star-night-rain/simple-AES/README.md

 The project has two contributors.

-- `Weizhe Chen`: Implemented the simple AES algorithm along with various adaptations, ensuring robust encryption and decryption functionality.
+- [Weizhe Chen](https://github.com/star-night-rain): Implemented the simple AES algorithm along with various adaptations, ensuring robust encryption and decryption functionality.
-- `Jiafan Yu`: Responsible for frontend development, enhancing the user interface and experience to ensure a seamless interaction with application.
+- [Jiafan Yu](https://github.com/NoTalentPlayer): Responsible for frontend development, enhancing the user interface and experience to ensure a seamless interaction with application.